jawalsh/z616-comic-books-and-their-readers-SP26/docs/week12.md

 {% include_relative header.md %}

-# Week 12: Fandom on social media
+# Week 12: Readers as funders: Crowdsourcing comics and fandom on social media

 ## Summary
 This week we explore fandom on social media and tools for analyzing social media data.